2008–09 Magyar Kupa

 The 2008–09 Magyar Kupa was the sixty-ninth season of Hungary's annual knock-out cup competition.
-It started with the first games of Round 1 on 2 August 2008 and ended with the Final held on 26 May 2009.
+It started with the first games of Round 1 on 2 August 2008 and ended with the final held on 26 May 2009.
 The winners earned a place in the third qualifying round of the UEFA Europa League.
 Debreceni VSC were the defending champions.

-Round 1
+First round

 Games were played between 2 and 13 August 2008.

-Round 2
+Second round

 Games were played between 19 and 28 August 2008.